HughP/dnj-corpus/CC-Tables/readme.md

 Within typing two variables were set.
 The first was `setksize` this was set to `standard`, the second was to use the `compare` command and get the score for the Trans-Mande keyboard layout on the full corpus.
 A single file was created with the QWERTY keyboard layout: `qwertyStore.txt`

-If we take the hypothetical situation and say that the pairing of deadkeys and the character combinations available via these deadkeys is reasonable, then what would be a better arangment based on the Eastern Dan language for these keys?
+If we take the hypothetical situation and say that the pairing of deadkeys and the character combinations available via these deadkeys is reasonable, then what would be a better arrangement based on the Eastern Dan language for these keys?
 On a first run with `Typing` to suggest an optimized layout for Eastern Dan the following was suggested after 13 minutes of running on Linux (64 bit Ubuntu 16.04) on a Lenovo Thinkpad with an Intel® Core™ i7-3520M CPU @ 2.90GHz × 4 (cores) and 16GB of RAM.
 ```
 ***Found from greatToBest()***